Learn about Clinical Trials Day

 James Lind, a pioneer in naval hygiene, thought he knew how he might be able to treat it – but he needed some proof.
 So, he got together 12 affected men to run his test on, by giving some citrus fruits and some not.
 This was the first clinical test.

-How to Observe Clinical Trails Day
+How to celebrate Clinical Trails Day

 Clinical trails are some of the most effective ways of finding out what treatments can help to cure certain illnesses or help to improve certain functions of the body.